 If you liked this articles, you might want to sign for my FULL RSS FEEDS.
 Then, you will get my daily post to your email and can read it at any time.
 To subscribe CLICK HERE

 Have you notice something about my layout?
 The whole blog is in different tint of blue and white.
 Everything but one thing… This big orange button.
 You know what?
 There is a reason for that… It is because I want to make my RSS FEED button visible!
-Please register for this blog RSS Feed by clicking on that orange button
+Please register for this blog RSS Feed by clicking on that orange button Then, you’ll get my daily post in your email everyday!

 In the first post of this series about My Big Plan for Retirement, I established my financial situation.
 As it is the case for the rest of the plan as well, this situation might change any time.
 In order to get my plan started and improve my financial situation, I already took some actions.